-- 3.1 The provisions of this Code apply to and bind:- - (a) every barrister whenever called to the Bar in Hong Kong (whether or not he is in practice and whether or not he is admitted to practise generally or on an ad hoc basis for the purposes of a specific case or cases), except where a provision is expressly or by necessary implication applicable only to a specific type of barrister; and - (b) every pupil whether or not he has been admitted as a barrister. - 3.2 Every barrister whenever called to the Bar, whether in practice or not and whether or not he is admitted to practise generally or on an ad hoc basis for the purposes of a specific case or cases, and every pupil, whether or not he has been admitted as a barrister, should uphold at all times the standards set out in this Code, and the dignity and high standing of the profession of barrister. - 3.3 A barrister appearing as an advocate or providing legal services outside Hong Kong shall:- - (a) observe the rules of professional conduct, ethics and etiquette applicable to advocates in the jurisdiction in which he appears or provides legal services; and - (b) subject to sub-paragraph (a) hereof, otherwise remain bound by this Code. - 3.4 The Bar Council shall have the power to exempt a barrister or a class of barristers from observing any part or parts of this Code in such circumstances, to such extent and subject to such conditions (if any) as the Bar Council may consider fit. - 3.5 The Bar Council has no jurisdiction over the conduct of:- - (a) barristers' clerks or employees; or - (b) interns or students employed or working in barristers' chambers.
+- 3.1 The provisions of this Code apply to and bind:- - (a) every barrister whenever called to the Bar in Hong Kong (whether or not he is in practice and whether or not he is admitted to practise generally or on an ad hoc basis for the purposes of a specific case or cases), except where a provision is expressly or by necessary implication applicable only to a specific type of barrister; and - (b) every pupil whether or not he has been admitted as a barrister. - 3.2 Every barrister whenever called to the Bar, whether in practice or not and whether or not he is admitted to practise generally or on an ad hoc basis for the purposes of a specific case or cases, and every pupil, whether or not he has been admitted as a barrister, should uphold at all times the standards set out in this Code, and the dignity and high standing of the profession of barrister. - 3.3 A barrister appearing as an advocate or providing legal services in respect of his non-Hong Kong practice shall:- - (a) observe the rules of professional conduct, ethics and etiquette applicable to advocates or lawyers in the jurisdiction in which he appears or provides legal services; and - (b) subject to sub-paragraph (a) hereof, otherwise remain bound by this Code except in relation to such provision which is expressly or by necessary implication made inapplicable.

+- 3.4 The Bar Council shall have the power to exempt a barrister or a class of barristers from observing any part or parts of this Code in such circumstances, to such extent and subject to such conditions (if any) as the Bar Council may consider fit. - 3.5 The Bar Council has no jurisdiction over the conduct of:- - (a) barristers' clerks or employees; or - (b) interns or students employed or working in barristers' chambers.